Assistance programs in Gwinnett County.

-Assistance for holidays, including Thanksgiving and Christmas, is provided by churches, charities, and non-profit organizations in Gwinnett County.
-What may be offered depends on donations, but it can include free toys for children, groceries, and hot meals.
+Free assistance for holidays, including Thanksgiving and Christmas, is provided by churches, charities, and non-profit organizations in Gwinnett County.
+What may be offered depends on donations, but it can include free Christmas toys for children, groceries, and hot meals.
 Most of the Christmas programs are offered at no cost.
 More details on free Christmas help in Gwinnett County and Atlanta.

 Gwinnett County Division of Family and Children Services is the leading state agency to call.
 Resources help unemployed and low income families in the region, in particular those with children.
 Look into federal and state of Georgia resources, including job training, food stamps, child care expenses, energy bill assistance, TANF and more.
-Various grants for the working poor may be available.
-2211 Beaver Ruin Rd.
-Ste.
-130, Norcross, GA 30071, dial (770) 441-8800.
+Various grants for the working poor or single moms may be available, and locaterental assistance for single mothers.

 Non-profit rent help - If you have an eviction notice, or are starting to fall behind on your monthly rent, then look into various services offered by non-profits in Gwinnett County that can help you make your monthly payments.
 Find a listing of programs that offer rent help in Gwinnett.

 Several other non-profit housing, credit, and debt counseling agencies operate in the Gwinnet County Georgia region.
-Click here to find the phone numbers, and how to apply for help, from these organizations.
+Click here to find the phone numbers, and how to apply for help, from these Atlanta credit counseling organizations.

 New Life Fellowship, Inc. - Bread of Life Food Ministries (dial (770) 513-1007) is an organization that offers free food pantry to the unemployed, working poor families and individuals four days a week in the community.

 In addition to that food pantry, there are several other non-profits, churches, and food banks across the county.
 Or find free soup kitchens.
 All of the locations may offer meals, groceries, applications to SNAP food stamps and help to the needy.
-Find the listing of food banks in Gwinnet County and get information on the assistance programs they run.
+Find the list of free food banks in Gwinnet County and get information on the assistance programs they run.